-Inspiring Infographic Examples + How to Create Your Own
+Inspiring Infographic Examples and How to Create Your Own

-Let’s be real, reading a wall of text about complex ideas and processes can often be excruciatingly boring.
+Let's be real; reading a wall of text about complex ideas and processes can often be excruciatingly dull.

-That's why so many writers use images to supplement their article text.
+That's why so many writers use images to supplement their article text with a visual element.

 According to HubSpot's research, 80% of consumers say that seeing visual content helps them better remember things.